 We are one of the world's largest suppliers of automotive components and assemblies.
 We design, develop, manufacture and sell highly engineered body and chassis components and mechanisms to OEMs, primarily for use in the production of light vehicles.
-We have cultivated strong relationships with our OEM customers by offering them leading technologies through our extensive global footprint of 115 production facilities in 24 countries over four continents as of February 2024.
+We have cultivated strong relationships with our OEM customers by offering them leading technologies through our extensive global footprint of more than 100 production facilities in more than 24 countries over four continents as of April 2025.
 Our technological leadership and extensive geographical and customer footprint allow us to take advantage of global growth opportunities while maintaining a conservative, diversified risk profile.